-Key Terms of the Year-End 2018 Performance-Based Equity Awards (Granted in 2019)
+Key Terms of the Year-End 2021 Performance-Based Equity Awards (Granted in 2022)

 With respect to the long-term equity-based awards to Messrs.
-Tanz, Haines, Schoebel and Baker in respect of performance for the year ended December 31, 2018 (granted in 2019), 50% of such awards were time-based Restricted Share awards that vest based solely on continued employment or service over a three-year vesting period.
+Tanz, Haines, Schoebel and Baker in respect of performance for the year ended December 31, 2021 (granted in 2022), 50% of such awards were time-based Restricted Share awards that vest based solely on continued employment or service over a three-year vesting period.
 Dividends are paid on all time-based equity awards, vested and non-vested.

-The remaining 50% of such long-term equity-based awards were performance-based LTIP unit awards granted for performance for the year ended December 31, 2018 and were allocated as follows: (i) 25% of the award will vest based on the number of densification entitlements achieved over the performance period, (ii) 25% of the award will vest based on average year-end occupancy rates over the performance period, (iii) 25% of the award will vest based on our TSR for such three-year forward-looking performance period relative to the performance comparison peer group listed under "-Performance Peer Group."
-Dividends payable in connection with performance-based equity awards granted for performance for the year ended December 31, 2018 will only be paid to the extent that the performance-based vesting conditions are satisfied and such awards are earned and vest.
-The performance criteria and levels of opportunity for each of Messrs.
-Tanz, Haines, Baker and Schoebel for such performance-based equity awards are as follows:
+The remaining 50% of such long-term equity-based awards were performance-based Restricted Share awards granted for performance for the year ended December 31, 2021 and were allocated as follows: (i) 25% of the award will vest based on the number of ESG milestones achieved over the performance period, (ii) 25% of the award will vest based on average year-end occupancy rates over the performance period, (iii) 25% of the award will vest based on average year-end same-center NOI growth over the performance period, and (iv) 25% of the award will vest based on our TSR for such three-year forward-looking performance period relative to the performance comparison peer group listed under "-Performance Peer Group."
+Dividends payable in connection with performance-based equity awards granted for performance for the year ended December 31, 2021 will only be paid to the extent that the performance-based vesting conditions are satisfied and such awards are earned and vest.
+The performance criteria, weightings and levels of opportunity for each of Messrs.
+Tanz, Haines, Baker and Schoebel for the performance-based equity awards, which were approved by the Compensation Committee in February 2022, are as follows: